 The objective of Super Lawyers is to create a credible, comprehensive, and diverse listing of outstanding attorneys in New York that can be used as a resource for attorneys and consumers searching for legal counsel.

-At Siegel & Coonerty, we believe it is important that the lawyer you choose to handle your traumatic brain injury case be a member of the select attorneys who have been chosen as a Super Lawyer.
+At Siegel & Coonerty LLP, we believe it is important that the lawyer you choose to handle your traumatic brain injury case be a member of the select attorneys who have been chosen as a Super Lawyer.
 But beware: not all attorneys selected as a Super Lawyer are experienced or have the requisite know-how to handle a traumatic brain injury matter.

 Andrew W. Siegel has been selected as a New York Super Lawyer continuously since 2010.
 In addition, Sean E. Coonerty has been selected as a Super Lawyer continuously since 2014.